orionrobots/orionrobots.github.io/2019-08-31-mearm-with-raspberri-pi.md

     >>> base.value = 0.7

 This should be a value between -1.0 and 1.0 with 0 being the middle.
 Left and right should be elbow and shoulder angles.
-I need to check which way up they are.